Unit lecturer: Dr D A S Rees Department of Mechanical Engineering. Room 4E 2.54.

 Essentially anything with the words "Engineering Mathematics" in the title is likely to be sound.
 So Glyn James, Stroud, Kreyszig, Croft and Davidson, Kuldeep Singh are all excellent.

 Beware of the word "Advanced", as in "Advanced Engineering Mathematics" because some of these are seriously advanced.
 So check the contents pages.
 In fact, in book titles, the word "Elementary" doesn't always accord with the standard dictionary definition, and occasionally "An Introduction to..." requires you to have gained a PhD prior to even contemplating the merest possibility of looking inside the cover.
-So always check the index.
+So always check the index first.
 You've been warned.

 HOWEVER, my advice is to check out some of these books in the Library prior to purchasing anything.
 Some people get on with Stroud but hate Croft, for example, whereas others feel precisely the opposite.
 Always check prices on amazon.co.uk.